TheGoldenPatrik1/403-lox-interpreter/README.md

 1. The `/tests` directory contains `.lox` files which our test harness executes.
 2. For each file, the output of the `print` statements is written to a corresponding `.txt` file in the `/output/actual` directory.
 3. The test harness then compares this output file to a corresponding `.txt` file in the `/output/expected` directory to assert that the two files match exactly.
+The `expected` file's contents are directly tied to the `// expect:` statements found in the `.lox` test files sourced from the textbook.
 4. In the event that the `.lox` test file is intended to generate an error, the test harness will expect and gracefully handle an error.
 If no error is encountered, it will assert that the test failed.

 ### Steps to Run Test Harness